-Widely-used anti-inflammatory drug shows success in treatment of amyloidosisDecember 24th, 2013 in Diseases, Conditions, Syndromes /
+Widely-used anti-inflammatory drug shows success in treatment of amyloidosisDecember 24, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A recent study led by researchers from the Amyloidosis Center at Boston University School of Medicine (BUSM) and Boston Medical Center (BMC) demonstrates that diflunisal, a generic anti-inflammatory drug, successfully reduced neurological decline and preserved the quality of life in patients with familial transthyretin amyloidosis (ATTR).
 Diflunisal is an inexpensive and safe medication marketed over the past 40 years for arthritis and pain.

 This study, published in the Dec.
 25 issue of JAMA, is one of the first examples of successful repurposing of a generic drug to treat a rare disease.
 The National Institutes of Health (NIH) has advocated this research strategy as a way to increase the availability of treatments for rare diseases such as amyloidosis.